Sllambias/yucca/README.md

 ## Classification models

+Beware: The classification implementation is untrodden grounds and no guarantees on performance can therefore be made.
 Training classification models is carried out by:
   1. Converting your raw dataset to a Yucca compliant format with class labels in individual `.txt` files.
 See the [Task Conversion guide](yucca/documentation/guides/task_conversion.md) for instructions on how to convert your datasets.
   2. Selecting a Planner that: